Mzmou/Mzmou/README.md

 ### Project Experience
-- practice automated reasoning using Z3 for formal verification and logical inference.
+- practice automated reasoning using Z3 for formal methods and logical inference.